Special Collections and Preservation Division

 John and Catherine (Kitty) were the parents of four children: Augustine Washington (b.
 1847), Walter (1848-1849), Maria Alexander (b.
 1849) and Chester Dewey (b.
 1852).
 All four children were born at their grandfather’s Virginia home, so ardently did their mother dislike Chicago, an animosity which she never fully conquered.

-For more information, see Lloyd Lewis, John S. Wright: Prophet of the Prairies (Chicago: The Prairie Farmer Publishing Company, 1941), Special Collections call number F548.4.W89.
+For more information, see Lloyd Lewis', John S. Wright: Prophet of the Prairies (Chicago: The Prairie Farmer Publishing Company, 1941).
 Special Collections also has three titles of Wright’s authorship: Chicago: Past, Present and Future (first edition, 1868, and second edition, 1870) and Wright’s Proposition to a Chicago Railway Capitalist with Important Addendum (1871).
-See card catalog for call numbers.
+See catalog for call numbers.

 A map of Wright’s land ownership follows in the print version of this finding aid.

 This small collection concerns the purchase of Chicago land by John S. Wright in 1848 from the New York speculator Bronson family, and the subsequent history of that land over the next two decades.
 The original deeds (Oversize 1, 2, and 3) are to lots 3, 4, 5, and 6 in Block 3 of the original town of Chicago, and lot 3 of Block 5.
 The majority of the collection, however, concerns lots 4, 5, and 6 of Block 3.
-See map on page 3 for location in present-day Chicago.
-[Note: There is some irony in the fact that the Commission on Chicago Landmarks was instrumental in identifying the location of this land, only to discover that the building which the Commission occupies sits partially on lot 4 of Block 3.]
+See map for location in present-day Chicago.

 The collection is arranged in five series: Correspondence (folders 1-13), Land records (Oversize 1-3, folders 14-20), Legal papers (folders 21-30), Tax receipts (folders 31-32) and Miscellaneous (folder 33).
 Each series is arranged chronologically.